-Of these military residences, there are three grand divisions in the city; the principal of which is on the west side of the market place in the Upper Town, formerly the Jesuits monastery.
-It is a capacious quadrangular edifice of seventy five yards by sixty seven, encircled by a wall which measures on the north the whole length of Fabrique street and more than two hundred yards on St.
+Or these military residences, there are three grand divisions in the city; the principal of which is on the west side of the Market-place in the Upper Town, formerly the Jesuit's Monastery.
+It is a capacious quadrangular edifice of seventy-five yards by sixty-seven, encircled by a wall which measures on the north the whole length of Fabrique street, and more than two hundred yards on St. Anne street.
+The area inclosed, and which is now appropriated for the parades and exercise of the troops, was formerly a garden and parterre, much admired for their horticultural beauty and elegance.